Can My Small Business Afford Bill Distribution Outsourcing?Written by: Alice Witherow, Director of Sales & Marketing, DocuSend.

 Think it's too good to be true?
 Just try it.

-DocuSend has a 95% customer retention rate since it was launched in July 2015.
+DocuSend has had an outstanding customer retention rate since it was launched in July 2015.
 So whatever size your business is, you can have your own mailroom in the cloud with DocuSend.
 It’s a rock-solid way to distribute your important documents and make your company more efficient.